Nepal: EmpowHER - Strong Women, Strong Communities

 Activities

-• The young women educate other women about their rights and dare to challenge discriminatory cultural norms and traditions.
+• Women are informed about their rights and have the confidence to challenge discriminatory cultural norms and traditions.

 Activities

-• 90 women are educated about their sexual and reproductive rights in 2-day workshops.
+• 180 women are educated about their sexual and reproductive rights in two to three-day workshops and strengthen their self-confidence.

 Activities

-• Through intergenerational exchange on relevant women's issues, the collective breaking down of discriminatory norms and traditions becomes possible.
+• Intergenerational exchange on relevant women's issues enables the collective breaking down of discriminatory norms and traditions.

 Activities worldwide